kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 <h3>Annotated Bibliography</h3>

 Students must research and write annotated bibliographies for at least five secondary sources.
+At least three of these sources should be academic, meaning that they are published in peer-reviewed journals or books.
 This is a joint, co-authored bibliography.
 You should use these annotations to determine what belongs in your video essay, and what doesn’t.

 I suggest you review Chapter 20 in WOVEN Text covering “Process: Integrating and Documenting Sources” (pp. 776-796).